 Rose Harissa-Glazed Eggplant

-Steaming (or boiling) eggplant is cooking method familiar to Asian and the Middle Eastern cooks and is a great technique to add to your culinary repertoire!
+Steaming (or boiling) eggplant is cooking method familiar to Asian and Middle Eastern cooks and is a great technique to add to any culinary repertoire!
 We learned it from several of Yotom Ottolenghi’s recipes.

 Cut the eggplant into 1¼-inch cubes.
 Put the cubes into a large mixing bowl, sprinkle with salt and add cold water to cover.
 Let soak for 20 minutes, then drain thoroughly.